daaimah123/Student_Management_System/README.md

 # 👩🏽‍🎓Student Management System👩🏽‍🎓
 The Student Management System is a desktop application developed using Java Swing that provides administrators with a user-friendly interface (GUI) to manage student records, handle course enrollments, and assign grades.
 The application features a tabbed interface with four main modules: Student Management, Course Management, Course Enrollment, and Grade Management.
+This branch was created for a course assignment.

 ![student_management_system](https://github.com/user-attachments/assets/4039fd12-8ee9-476a-992f-26f59df171dc)